 - Include a pre-filter and odor-absorbing filter: Good quality models almost always include a pre-filter to capture dust, hair, etc before it reaches the main filter and usually also include (at the minimum) an activated carbon coating that traps odors and volatile organic compounds (VOCs).

-- Not hard to find replacement filters: brand name products in this price range usually have replacement filters available from the manufacturer but also many retailers including Amazon.
+- Not hard to find replacement filters: brand name products in this price range usually have replacement filters available from the manufacturer and also many retailers including Amazon.
 They’re also easy to replace in most cases as they’re designed to be that way.

 - Filter replacement reminder: most cases also have a feature to indicate when it’s time to check the filter and replace as needed.
 This may be an LED light or display panel indicator.